Responsible Tourism in India

 India has a growing medical tourism sector.
 With an increasing number of foreign patients flocking to India for treatment, our country has become an attractive destination for medical tourism.
 Things have now started looking bright for the tourism industry.

 India is a cheap destination for medical tourism and medical outsourcing.
 Kerala is the best destination for naturopathy.
-In north India besides Delhi, Chandigarh, Ludhiana and Jalandhar are known for cardiovascular surgeries.
+North India, beyond Delhi, highlights cities like Chandigarh, Ludhiana, and Jalandhar as prominent centers for cardiovascular surgeries.

 Spiritual tourism is to travel to find purpose and meaning in our life.
 It elevates our physical, mental, and emotional energies.
 It develops, maintains, and improves our body, mind, and spirit.
 In a nutshell, it connects our body, mind, and soul.

 Adventure tourism is a type of tourism in which tourist do some adventures activities like as skydiving, hill climbing, and scuba diving.
-Adventure tourism is very popular among young age tourists.
-Adventure tourism gains much of its excitement by allowing the tourists to step outside their comfort zone.
+It is very popular among young age tourists that gains much of its excitement by allowing the tourists to step outside their comfort zone.

 A yoga tourist practices yoga during travels for this purpose.
 The ancient Sanskrit word yoga means union, yoke, or to connect.
 A practitioner seeks to connect with self, others, and surroundings.
-Yoga has roots in Indian culture and has been practiced for millennia.
+Indian culture gave rise to yoga, and people have practiced it for millennia..
 Since the 2000’s yoga has grown in Western cultures.

 A study of yoga tourism identifies four motivations:

 Yoga Tourism is a journey of self with transformative capacities on physical, psychological, spiritual and social awareness.
 Together they integrate mind, body, and spirit.
-This transformation is achieved through the eight limbs of yoga known as ashtanga (eight limbs).
+Practitioners achieve this transformation by following the eight limbs of yoga, known as ashtanga (eight limbs).

 Ashtanga yoga literally means “eight-limbed yoga,” as outlined by the sage Patanjali in the Yoga Sutras.
 According to Patanjali, the path of internal purification for revealing the Universal Self consists of the following 8 spiritual practices.